-The consolidated financial statements are prepared under historical cost convention except for certain property, plant and equipment, investment properties and financial assets at fair value through other comprehensive income which are stated at fair values.
+The consolidated financial statements have been prepared under the historical cost basis except for certain property, plant and equipment, investment properties and financial assets which are stated at revalued amounts or fair values, as appropriate.
 The measurement bases are fully described in the accounting policies below.